Best Places to Buy Carpet

 Variety and Layout

-In addition to ratings from customers, our Ratings Tables show counts of complaints we gathered from local Better Business Bureaus (BBB) for a recent three-year period.
+Our Ratings Tables also show counts of complaints we gathered from local Better Business Bureaus (BBBs) for a recent three-year period.
 Click here for more information on reported complaint counts.

 Installation problems are among the most common source of carpet buyers’ complaints.
 A poor job, such as inadequate stretching of carpet, or uneven, bumpy, or loose seams, can ruin the appearance and durability of even an expensive carpet.